AustinClojure/track1-chatter/Pages/7-add-atom.md

 Now `chat-messages` is pointing to the `atom` protecting our vector of hashes.

-Because `chat-messages` is pointing to the `atom`, we can't simply `map` over it in `page-index`.
+Because `chat-messages` is pointing to the `atom`, we can't simply `map` over it in `index-page`.
 Now, we have to tell Clojure that we want to generate HTML for the contents of the atom.
 This allows Clojure to ensure the messages are always read in a consistent state, even though something could be modifying them.

 > Reading what's stored in an `atom` is called "dereferencing" and is represented by the `@` character.

-We will dereference the `chat-messages` atom just before it is passed to the `page-index` function.
+We will dereference the `chat-messages` atom just before it is passed to the `index-page` function.
 We can do this by changing our routes from:

 ```clojure
 (defroutes app-routes